-World over, same-day delivery has become the next big revolution and SEA is, in many ways, becoming a trendsetter.
+World over, same day delivery shipping has become the next big revolution and SEA is, in many ways, becoming a trendsetter.

-What followed was an absolute knowledge ride as we dived deep into the phenomenon of same-day delivery and how SEA has changed the game and set new benchmarks for the world to follow.
+What followed was an absolute knowledge ride as we dived deep into the phenomenon of same day delivery shipping and how SEA has changed the game and set new benchmarks for the world to follow.

-Really, what makes SEA so special and conducive for same-day delivery?
+Really, what makes SEA so special and conducive for same day delivery shipping?

 History.
 We always go back to history, don’t we?